grzegorz914/homebridge-melcloud-control/README.md

     * Temperature display unit `°F/°C`.
     * If `AUTO/HEAT` or both modes are not supported by device will use `DRY/FAN` or `FAN/DRY` modes instead.
   * Buttons:
-    * Use to direct device control.
+    * For direct device control.
       * Power `ON/OFF`.
       * Operating mode `HEAT/DRY/COOL/FAN/AUTO`.
       * Physical lock controls `LOCK/UNLOCK`.